SpEZiiL/commoncodes/raw/README.md

       interpreted as beginning and end of a code range
   2. The status message
-     After the exit code, separated by whitespace, it has a special format, similiar to command usage patterns
+     After the exit code, separated by whitespace, it has a special format, similar to command usage patterns
   3. The description
      Written after the exit code and status message line.
      Each line of the description needs to start with two spaces.